 Exploring: a range of skills in data handling and/or numerical operations and/or understanding shape - selected for each year group in line with National Curriculum objectives.

-The Story of Flight
+The Story of Flight (In-person or Live Streamed)

 The drama of the science behind our conquest of the skies